 Unlike eBay, Etsy has tighter category restrictions as to what can be sold there: it must be either Handmade, Vintage (20+ years old), or a Supply used for making a handmade item.
-Because no new Cybis pieces were introduced after late 2018, all of them now qualify as Vintage on Etsy.
+Cybis items are always put into the Vintage category regardless of actual age; almost all were indeed made before 2000 anyhow.
 Sellers open an individual “shop” which can contain anywhere from one to thousands of items; there is no minimum stock, and items are listed in 4-month blocks for a listing fee of 20 cents per item.
 There is a maximum of five photos allowed per listing with no option to purchase additional photo space.
 Etsy currently [circa June 2020] charges a selling fee of 5% when an item sells (this fee does NOT apply to shipping charges, again unlike eBay) plus a payment-processing fee of 3% + 25 cents (in the United States).
 Recent changes to the site now require that new sellers sign up with Etsy’s own Direct Checkout payment processing system; in the past, shops had a choice of what payment methods they wanted to offer to buyers.
 There are currently 79 Cybis listings on Etsy, compared to more than 500 currently on eBay (which depending on your point of view may or may not be a good thing!).
 However, Etsy sellers have the opportunity to purchase “ad” listings which allow an item to appear more than once in the site’s search results.
 Asking prices on Etsy are comparable to those on eBay and indeed a number of sellers offer the same item simultaneously on both venues.
 The upside to selling Cybis on Etsy is that you don’t need to worry about constantly renewing auction listings.
 The downside is that due to the much lower traffic, it will usually take much longer to sell.
 If you only have a couple of Cybis to sell, perhaps someone you know already has a vintage-items shop on Etsy and can put it into their inventory on your behalf.